Actindo-AG/Documentation/POS/Operation/03_EditBillList.md

 Assign the current purchase to a registered customer.

-Alternatively, if the customer has a customer or member card, you can select the customer via customer number, see [Assign a purchase to an existing customer via customer number](#assign-a-purchase-to-an-existing-customer-via-customer-number).
+Alternatively, if the customer has a customer or member card, you can select the customer via customer number, see [Assign a purchase via customer number](#assign-a-purchase-via-customer-number).

 #### Prerequisites